Distribution functions for the modelling of accretion remnants in Milky Way-like galaxies: insights from IllustrisTNG: Introduction

 In the context of simulations, the kinematics of accretion remnants has been studied in a broad sense \citep[e.g.][]{johnston08,deason13,amorisco17,jean-baptiste17}.
 But such studies do not typically focus directly on DFs, rather seek to gain an empirical understanding of kinematic properties.
 Additionally, the specific case of GS/E has been investigated with tailored simulations over the last few years owing to its prominence as a puzzle of the modern stellar halo \citep{naidu21,amarante22}.
-Recently, the stellar halos of simulated M31 analogs were studied by \citet{gherghinescu23} using action-based DFs, but they did not focus on individual remnants.
+Recently, the stellar halos of simulated M31 analogs were studied by \citet{gherghinescu24} using action-based DFs, but they did not focus on individual remnants.
 We propose that a useful addition to this body of research would be to directly assess simulated accretion remnants using DFs to inform future efforts to model the Milky Way stellar halo on a remnant-by-remnant basis.

 In this paper we will identify and study accretion remnants in the IllustrisTNG cosmological simulation \citep{tng_public_release_nelson19}, and investigate how well commonly used classes of DFs are able to fit the data.
-Our aim is for this work to provide a basis from which future studies of remnants using DFs can proceed confidently.
+We focus specifically on a small number of well known DFs in this work aware that there are other forms and novel techniques that may be studied in the future, and will provide some discussion of these avenues at the end of the paper.
+Our overall aim for this work is to extract insight using these simple DFs to inform future work on the topic, but more importantly to provide a basis from which upcoming studies of remnants using DFs can start to proceed more confidently.
+We do not aim to provide definitive techniques for optimal DF fits to simulated data, but hope that this study may lay the ground work to accomplish this goal down the line.
 The paper is laid out as follows: \S~\ref{sec:simulations} provides an overview of the IllustrisTNG simulations and describes the selection of Milky Way analogs as well and major mergers. \S~\ref{sec:fitting-distribution-functions} describes the DFs that we use and provides the fitting methodology.
 In \S~\ref{sec:assessment-comparison-distribution-functions} we assess how well each DF model is matched to the data.
 We end with a discussion and conclusion in sections \S~\ref{sec:discussion} and \S~\ref{sec:summary-conclusions} respectively.